Alfresco/acs-deployment/docs/helm/eks-deployment.md

     --set controller.service.annotations."service\.beta\.kubernetes\.io/aws-load-balancer-ssl-negotiation-policy"="ELBSecurityPolicy-TLS-1-2-2017-01" \
     --set controller.publishService.enabled=true \
     --atomic \
-    --namespace acs
+    --namespace alfresco
     ```
     NOTE: The command will wait until the deployment is ready so please be patient.

 ### Docker Registry Secret

-1. Create a docker registry secret to allow the protected images to be pulled from Quay.io by running the following commmand (replacing your-username and your-password with your credentials):
+1. Create a docker registry secret to allow the protected images to be pulled from Quay.io by running the following commmand (replacing `YOUR-USERNAME` and `YOUR-PASSWORD` with your credentials):
     ```bash
-    kubectl create secret docker-registry quay-registry-secret --docker-server=quay.io --docker-username=your-username --docker-password=your-password -n acs
+    kubectl create secret docker-registry quay-registry-secret --docker-server=quay.io --docker-username=YOUR-USERNAME --docker-password=YOUR-PASSWORD -n alfresco
     ```

 ### ACS